sjarelkral/8-bit-microprocessor/README.md

    * Register to which `RegWriteData` is written
    * Value of `pc` i.e *next instruction too be executed*
    * Value of `MemRead`, `MemWrite`, `RegWrite`, `op` and `clock`
+* **Modules** :
+   * The ALU, control unit, system memory, frequency divider, pc and registers are condensed into a behavioural description of `Microprocessor` mmodule.
+   * `IMEM` module is a testbench for the microprocessor.
+   * `Console` module is a 4-bit Hexadecimal to 7-segment display converter.

 ## Microprocessor Design